Compression with Privacy-Preserving Random Access: Introduction

-All of the above works in the bit-probe model consider fixed-length block coding.
-Variable-length source coding under local decodability constraints was studied by Pananjady and Courtade~\cite{pananjady2018effect}, who established upper and lower bounds on the achievable compression rate for sparse sequences.
+All of the above works operate in the bit-probe model under fixed-length block coding.
+Variable-length source coding under local decodability constraints was studied by Pananjady and Courtade~\cite{pananjady2018effect}, who derived upper and lower bounds on the achievable compression rate for sparse sources.

-Simultaneous local decoding and re-encoding was investigated by Vatedka \emph{et al.}~\cite{vatedka2019local}, who designed compression schemes for which the average number of compressed bits that must be probed or updated for local decoding and re-encoding of a single source bit (for a memoryless source) is constant and independent of \( n \).
+Simultaneous local decoding and re-encoding was studied by Vatedka and Tchamkerten~\cite{vatedka2019local}, who constructed compression schemes for memoryless sources in which the average number of compressed bits accessed or modified per source symbol remains constant, independent of $n$.

 A distinct line of research considers locality in the context of channel coding, where each codeword symbol must be recoverable from a small subset of other codeword symbols; see, for instance,~\cite{yekhanin2012locally,gopalan2012locality,tamo2014family,cadambe2015bounds,mazumdar2014update,tamo2016bounds} and references therein.